 Absolutely not!
 I think it depends on your location.
 If you can find a job as a new graduate that is going to place an emphasis on your education and growth as a provider – you should absolutely take that job!

 However, if you can’t find a position or you have this huge desire to have a structured first job – go the residency route!
-I know I didn’t regret it.
+I know I don’t regret it.

 How do I get a job in the ED without doing a residency?